-The SST26VF016B/016BA significantly improve performance and reliability, while lowering power consumption.
-These devices write (Program or Erase) with a single power supply of 2.7-3.6V.
+SST26VF016B significantly improves performance and reliability, while lowering power consumption.
+These devices write (Program or Erase) with a single power supply of 2.3-3.6V.
 The total energy consumed is a function of the applied voltage, current, and time of application.
 Since for any given voltage range, the SuperFlash technology uses less current to program and has a shorter erase time, the total energy consumed during any Erase or Program operation is less than alternative flash memory technologies.

-SST26VF016B/016BA are offered in 8-contact WDFN (6 mm x 5 mm), 8-lead SOIJ (208 mil), and 8-lead SOIC (150 mil).
-See Figures 2-1 through 2-3 for pin assignments.
+SST26VF016B is offered in 8-contact WDFN (6 mm x 5 mm), 8-lead SOIJ (5.28 mm), and 8-lead SOIC (3.90 mm).
+See Figures 2-1 through 2-3 for pin assignments